-President Trump recently issued an Executive Order to defer payroll taxes.
+Under President Trump an Executive Order was issued to defer payroll taxes.
 While well-intended to provide relief for Americans during the COVID-19 crisis, the move has instead raised serious concerns for both employers and employees.

 Currently, the payroll Executive Order creates a substantial tax liability for employees at the end of the deferral period.
 Without Congressional action to forgive the payroll tax, the order threatens to impose serious hardships on employees who make under $104,000 a year, who will be stuck with a large tax bill in 2021.

 The following chart demonstrates that while employees will get a relatively small benefit in each paycheck, they will owe a lot in 2021.